 Just posted: A new Causes or Cures podcast episode on cell phones, wireless technology and cancer risk- Is there a link?
 Does anyone say there is a link?

 Who is telling us to be careful?
 Are they all quacks?
 Far from.
-Despite what tech/phone companies tell us and despite our heavy reliance on cell phones and wireless tech, there are many highly credentialed people who feel they aren’t safe and that we should be taking precautionary measures to mitigate risk.
-Young people and pregnant women should especially take precautionary measures, as those are “critical periods” or times when an exposure can do more harm than usual.
+Despite what tech/phone companies tell us (and the scientists they hire) and despite our heavy reliance on cell phones and wireless tech, there are many highly credentialed people who feel they aren’t entirely safe and that we should be taking precautionary measures to mitigate risk.
+This doesn’t mean ditch your tech.
+That would be insane and you wouldn’t be able to function in the modern world.
+But could it mean reducing your exposure?
+Maybe.
+Right now, we are swimming in tech.
+Sleep used to be a tech-free place, but now we even have sleep tech that measures our vital signs, etc, why we sleep and can supposedly tell us how to sleep better.

-As I’ve dug deeper and deeper into this topic, there are some incredibly bright, highly-published doctors and researchers who are sounding the warning bells.
+While there has been no scientific majority or regulatory body to make a move or even suggest to minimize exposure, there are some incredibly bright, highly-published doctors and researchers who are sounding the warning bells.
 Sadly, I had to dig to find them.
 The mainstream media simply isn’t covering this topic enough, however they might after the World Health Organization takes a closer look at the current risk classification” for cell phones/ wireless tech as a potential carcinogen.
 (Dr. Miller expands more on that in the podcast.)
 In the meantime, I’ll do my best to find these doctors and researchers and get them on my podcast.
 In a previous Causes or Cures episode, I interviewed Dr. Fiorella Belpoggi about the risk of cancer and wireless technology.
-She is a doctor and researcher in Italy who ran one of the largest animal study to date on this topic.
+She is a doctor and researcher in Italy who ran one of the largest animal studies to date on this topic.
 You can listen to that episode here.
 Keep in mind that what happens in animals does not necessarily translate into issue with humans.
 But we can’t do a randomized controlled trial on humans regarding this exposure, because that would be considered unethical.